October 12, 2018 Update:

-There is a pending civil case in the United States District Court for the District of Maryland against Donald Trump for violations of the Foreign and Domestic Emoluments Clauses of the U.S. Constitution, Article I Section 9 ,cl.
+There is another pending civil case in the United States District Court for the District of Maryland against Donald Trump for violations of the Foreign and Domestic Emoluments Clauses of the U.S. Constitution, Article I Section 9 ,cl.
 8 and Article II Section 1, cl.
-7. The case is PJM 17-1596, the Honorable Peter J. Messitte.
+7. The case is The District of Columbia and Maryland vs. Donald Trump, the Honorable Peter J. Messitte.
 On Wednesday, July 25, 2018, Judge Messitte denied Mr. Trump’s motion to dismiss.

 Below are excerpts from Judge Peter L. Messitte’s decision: